A Plague on Both your Houses

 I am not a member of any organized political party.
 I am a Democrat.

 Democrats want to fall in love; Republicans just fall in line.

 If the voter base of the Republicans is the monolith that it often seems to be, the Democrats’ voter base is a patchwork quilt.
-Members of the Senate Democratic Caucus range from moderately conservative and centrist Senators like Joe Manchin and Krysten Sinema to democratic socialists and progressives like Bernie Sanders and Elizabeth Warren.
+Members of the Senate Democratic Caucus range from moderately conservative and centrist Senators like Joe Manchin and Kyrsten Sinema to democratic socialists like Bernie Sanders and progressives like Elizabeth Warren.

 In the House, Democrats range from conservatives like Elaine Luria (VA), Conor Lamb (PA), Kurt Schrader (OR), and Stephanie Murphy (FL) to …

 “The Squad”, Alexandria Ocasio-Cortez (NY), Ilhan Omar (MN), Ayanna Pressley (MA), and Rashida Tlaib (MI), who are among the most progressive members of either chamber of Congress.